PeterSels/milp-logic/README.txt

 - Boost library (free, use v1.50.0 or later) (only for the timer in Solver::timedSolve())
 - CMake (free, use v2.6 or later)

-To be able to build and run, you will need at least one of the MILP solvers that MilpSolver currently abstracts.
+To be able to build and run, you will also need at least one of the MILP solvers that MilpSolver currently abstracts.
 These are currently: CPLEX, Gurobi, Fico XPress.
 You can extend MipLogic for other servers too of course.
 Solver selection is done prior to building, by changing the defines in the header file libMilpLogic/HasSolver.h.